schmerl/LLStaging/README.md

 version of those repositories**.

 After this, the workflow shouldn't change.
-So, you you add a .deb file to installation/debs, then git push should call the lfs hooks and work automagically.
+So, you you add a .deb file to installation/debs, then git push should call the lfs hooks and work automatically.

 **Installation**